emma-sax4/emmasax4.info/.github/contributing.md

 ## HTML Proofer

-We can check periodically that all of the HTML links in this website load correctly:
+We can check periodically that all of the HTML links in this website load correctly with [HTML Proofer](https://github.com/gjtorikian/html-proofer):

 ```bash
 JEKYLL_ENV=production bundle exec jekyll build